xhd2015/xgo/README.md

 ok      demo
 ```

-If you run that with go, it would fail:
+If you run this with go, it would fail:
 ```sh
 go test -v ./
 ```